 Damage to the Company's reputation can be the result of the actual or perceived occurrence of any number of events, and could include any negative publicity (for example, with respect to the Company's handling of environmental and health and safety matters), whether true or not.
-The Company does not have direct control over how it is perceived by others and reputation loss may lead to result in decreased investor confidence, increased challenges in developing and maintaining community relations and an impediment to the Company's overall ability to conduct its operations, and advance its projects, which could have a material adverse impact on the Company's business, operations, results of operations, financial condition and future prospects.
+The Company does not have direct control over how it is perceived by others and reputation loss may lead to result in decreased investor confidence, increased challenges in developing and maintaining community relations and an impediment to the Company's overall ability to conduct its operations, results of operations, financial condition and future prospects.